As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Ryobi once again deilvers a compact and very inexpensive cordless sander with the P440.
 From the same family of the other Ryobi cordless sanders shown above, it has all of their qualities put into a 1/4 sheet sander format.
 The 18V battery lasts around 35 minutes and it recharges in 20.
 The machine itself is quite light and handles well, the grip is fairly comfortable, it has a lock-on button and the dust collection is effective.
 This Ryobi cordless sheet sander is also potent, delivering a great 12,000 OPMs which is enough power to handle a variety of tasks – from easy to hard ones.
 It’s lightweight, versatile and greatly inexpensive, the Ryobi One+ P440 is a great entry-level cordless sander that will not disappoint.
 It’s available as the tool only or in a package with batteries, charger and other items such as sandpaper packs.
 It also has a 3 year warranty included.

 On a sidenote, Black+Decker used to produce a fantastic cordless sheet sander that is no longer available.
 I still own one and I firmly believe that for the price it is (was) beyond great.
-It really did hit all the marks to be the best cordless sheet sander you could get but since it’s no longer available, I’ll wait for an update from them.
+It really did hit all the marks to be, in my opinion, the best cordless sheet sander you could get but since it’s no longer available, I’ll wait for an update from them.
 If they bring it back or release an updated model, I’ll be sure to get it ASAP and review it for you.
 Here’s to hoping they do!

 From the same Festool cordless (hybrid) series as the ones shown above, the RTSC cordless sheet sander gives you excellent quality, unmatched performance, modern features and built-to-last construction.
 As we’ve come to expect of the brand, the build quality is second to none.
 This thing can take a beating and hard falls and still stay absolutely solid so you can trust the machine to last a lifetime, even with constant hard work.
 The 18V battery holds up for a long time even with non-stop work, you’ll get about 40 minutes out of a single charge and the battery itself recharges in 30 minutes.
 Featuring variable speed it is able to put out from 6000 to 10000 RPMs, so you can choose the ideal speed for any task – be it hard stock removal or high-quality fine polishing.
 It’s lightweight enough to be easily maneuvered and the grip is comfortable (ergonomic) and non-slippery.
 The dust collection is, as always, incredible using a vacuum hose (easy to install).
 You can either get the tool by itself if you already own Festool batteries and a charger or you can get all of these items and more all in a kit for a better price than buying them separately.
 If you’re a professional and can afford it, it’s a no-brainer.